mrwanggang-crazy/nvbmc-docs/nvidia/Platforms/gpu-pcie-card-mgmt.md

 FILES:${PN}:append = " ${datadir}/libnsm/instance-db/default"
 ```

 All the above dependencies are mandatory except nvidia-tal.
+Some more meson options which can be configured are defined below with there defualt values.
 For nv-tal reference : https://github.com/NVIDIA/nvidia-tal
 For nv-shmem reference : https://github.com/NVIDIA/nv-shmem